tquinn86/advent-of-code-2022/README.md

 ## Day 1 : 12/1/2022

 The problem is [here](https://adventofcode.com/2022/day/1).
-I won't reiterate them here (though I will link).
+I won't reiterate the problems here (though I will link).
 Note, each day has two problems that build upon each other.
 I didn't know that today, so I called the directory `dec-1-1`, thinking there would be a `dec-1-2` but there is not.
 Answer is [here](dec-1-1/)

 Code is pretty straightforward imperative, and brute force, but gets the job done.
 As written, solves the second problem -- didn't think to save the answer to problem 1.
 Originally was just collecting a `Vec<i32>` and looped through to find the biggest one.
 Added the Tuple and sorting for the second part, but will solve the first part too.